FamilySearch/GEDCOM.io/_pages/guides.md

 ***Technical guides and best practices***

-*This sections provides helpful technical FAQs and common cases that need to be encoded for compliance for the current GEDCOM standard and best practices.
+*This sections provides helpful technical FAQs and common cases that need to be encoded for compliance with the FamilySearch GEDCOM specification and best practices.
 Other guides and tips will be provided as they become available.*

 ## General FAQs